Hybrid Single-Ion Atomic-Ensemble Node for High-Rate Remote Entanglement Generation

-A central part of our proposal is a method to bridge the different intrinsic time scales of the trapped ions and BB memories.
+\emph{SPDC-matching}--- The main step in interfacing the two systems is to generate entanglement between the trapped ion and the BB memory using the setup depicted in Fig.~\ref{fig:atom-atom-full}(a) and Fig.~\ref{fig:SPDC-correlation}.
+This is achived by the central idea of our proposal: a method to bridge the different intrinsic time scales of the systems by modulating an SPDC source.
 To describe this, we model the matter systems using the combined photonic and matter state immediately after the emission.
-To implement a single-click protocol \cite{beukers-2024-remot_entan_protoc_station_qubit}, we consider the \emph{ions} to emit photons conditioned on the internal state,
+To implement a single-click protocol \cite{beukers-2024-remot_entan_protoc_station_qubit}, we consider the \emph{ions} to emit photons conditioned on the matter state,